Heat Stroke Treatment Clinic Q&A

 Heat Stroke can be severe and dangerous and is very common during the hot summer months.
 Taking precautionary methods to ensure heat stroke doesn’t occur can help.
-If you do have signs or symptoms of heat stroke, please visit us at Priority Urgent Care today!
-For more information, call us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+If you do have signs or symptoms of heat stroke, please visit us at Priority Urgent Care & Walk In Clinic today!
+For more information, contact us today or book an appointment online.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 Table of Contents: